-Heating an apartment is the single biggest energy expenditure during winter.
-But while home owners can do things like purchase new energy efficient heating systems, renters don’t have the same options to improve heat in a home they don’t own.
+Heating apartments is the single biggest energy expenditure during winter.
+But while homeowners can do things like purchase new energy efficient heating systems, renters don’t have the same options to improve heat in a home they don’t own.
 Or do they?

-Renters can actually make several easy improvements that’ll keep both the warmth and their precious dollars from exiting the apartment.
+Renters can actually make several easy improvements when heating apartments that’ll keep both the warmth and their precious dollars from exiting the apartment.
 Even if you’re not responsible for your apartment’s heating bill, here are ten earth-friendly investments that can yield great comfort in the season to come.

 - If your apartment’s heating system and rental agreement permit, have a programmable thermostat installed.
 This’ll allow you to set up a comfortable heating routine as you pocket up to $150 a year in energy savings.
 Just set the thermostat to kick back by a maximum of 10 degrees overnight, warm your apartment again about an hour before you wake, and then scoot temperatures down while you’re away during the day.

-- Make the most of passive solar energy by opening curtains and blinds during the day on east-, south- and west-facing windows to let the sunshine in.
+- Make the most of passive solar energy when heating apartments by opening curtains and blinds during the day on east-, south- and west-facing windows to let the sunshine in.
 As the sun goes down, close them again to keep heat in and cold out.

 - Seal possible air escapes around windows and doors with a removable caulking product like DAP Seal N’ Peel.
 It’ll provide a weatherproof barrier against drafts and moisture when applied indoors or out, and can be removed easily without damaging painted surfaces.

 - Add weatherstripping to doors, windows, and, if you have one in your apartment, the attic hatchway — an often-ignored exit for warm air.
 Shop your local home improvement center or hardware store for a variety of easy-to-use weatherstripping products tailored to different surfaces and constructions.